Sexual offence expert evidence panel

 Experts

-Also, if you are interested in being appointed to the Panel as a Stream 1 Expert, you can lodge an application directly with the Program Team using the application form (PDF, 413.4 KB).
+A procurement process has already been finalised for Stream 1 and Stream 2 experts.
+If, however, you are interested in being appointed as a Panel Expert, you can lodge an application directly with the Program Team using the application form (PDF, 216.7 KB).

 A Program Team member will contact you when you lodge your application to provide information on timeframes for application processing.